I am a passionate audio enthusiast which has led me to an awesome career that I love and enjoy immensely. Sound and words rule my personal universe.

 In 2001, I was hired to the part-time faculty at City College of San Francisco in the Broadcast Electronics Media Arts department where I have taught many of the classes including Digital Media Skills (BCST119), Basic Audio Production (BCST120), Digital Audio Production (BCST124), Sound Recording Studio (BCST125), Sound For Visual Media (BCST126), Advanced Sound Recording (BCST127), Sound Reinforcement (BCST128), Audio for the Web (BCST135), Video for the Web (BCST136), and Field Video Production (BCST145).
 I became a member of the full-time faculty in 2011.
 I have also taught classes in sound design, audio for animation and games, music video, and computer applications at Art Institute of California-San Francisco, Globe Recording Institute, and Laney College in Oakland, CA.

 – Produced a promotional video titled “Quadratic Rap” for the Math department’s Bridge Program.

 – Produced a new employee orientation video for the Human Resources department

 – Coordinated audio for camera – SF Mayoral Debate, Fall 2011

-– Coordinator of Audio Industry Advisory Panel for BEMA, Fall 2011
+– Coordinator of Audio Industry Advisory Panels for BEMA, 2011 – present

 – Co-Coordinator of Video Industry Advisory Panel for BEMA, Spring 2012